Michael P. Rade, MD, FACS

 Richard D. Bloomberg, MD, FACS, FRCSC

 Dr. Bloomberg is a general and fellowship-trained advanced laparoscopic surgeon.
 He specializes in minimally invasive surgical techniques for diseases of the gallbladder, appendix, intestines, spleen, adrenals, and all types of hernias.
-Dr. Bloomberg is also certified to use the da Vinci Surgical Robot, performing various robotic procedures including hernia repairs and single-site “scarless” cholecystectomy (gallbladder removal).
-He serves as the Chairman of the Robotic Surgery Committee at Kenmore Mercy Hospital.
+Dr. Bloomberg is also certified to use the da Vinci Surgical Robot, performing various robotic procedures including hernia repairs, bowel resections, and single-site “scarless” cholecystectomy (gallbladder removal).
+He serves as the Robotic Surgery Chairman at Kenmore Mercy Hospital.
 Additionally, he is one of the only physicians in Western New York to offer an in-office, virtually painless IRC procedure for the treatment of hemorrhoids.

 Dr. Bloomberg completed a fellowship in advanced laparoscopic surgery at Mount Sinai Medical Center in New York City after finishing a general surgery residency at University of Toronto Hospitals.
 He earned his medical degree at McGill University in Montreal, Canada.